[This article was first published in May, 2022, and updated on May 2, 2024.]

 The Ideal Graduation Pen

-Several of my Pen Boutique workmates will soon be graduating from high school, and my nephew recently graduated from college, so graduation has been on my mind.
-My colleague Aurora mentioned to me last month that, second only to Christmas, graduation season is our busiest time of the year.
+When I originally wrote this article, several of my Pen Boutique workmates were about to graduate from high school, and my nephew had recently graduated from college, so graduation was on my mind.
+My colleague Aurora mentioned to me that, second only to Christmas, graduation season is our busiest time of the year.
 It makes sense.
 A nice pen is the perfect gift to say, "Congratulations.
 I'm proud of you.
 Best wishes for the future!"

 A graduation pen is usually an elegant and classic one that you hope the recipient will treasure.
 Many customers have told me that their first "fancy" pen was a graduation present, or that they had inherited a pen that their father or mother was given as a graduation gift.
 Sometimes a graduation pen will sit in a drawer, it's true... but when that happens, it is often rediscovered years later when the recipient is older and more mature, and the pen is then enjoyed and appreciated, and the giver remembered with love and respect.